likidu/liya-design/src/pages/about.md

 Writing and rephrasing is the best way to fully understand the topics you are learning.
 I jot down here in this small corner on the Internet about the topics I am interested in: the tangible [#embedded](/tags/embedded) things, opinionated views on [#uxdesign](/tags/uxdesign), murmurs about [#product](/tags/product), play and brick a pile of [#gadgets](/tags/gadgets), journey from [#brewery](/tags/brewery) and on and on...

-Unless explicitly stated otherwise in the post, I would like to clarify that none of the content is sponsored, and I have no affiliation with any of the companies or manufacturers mentioned in the posts.
+Unless explicitly stated otherwise in the post, I would like to clarify that none of the content is sponsored by any of the companies or manufacturers mentioned in the posts.

+And as usual, all the opinions are my own.

 ## The stack of this site